Mel Brooks: 1958–1969: Rise to prominence

-Early work as a director

 During a press conference for All American, a reporter asked, "What are you going to do next?" and Brooks replied, "Springtime for Hitler," perhaps riffing on Springtime for Henry.
 For several years, Brooks toyed with a bizarre and unconventional idea about a musical comedy of Adolf Hitler.
 He explored the idea as a novel and a play before finally writing a script.
 He eventually found two producers to fund it, Joseph E. Levine and Sidney Glazier, and made his first feature film, The Producers (1968).

 The Producers was so brazen in its satire that major studios would not touch it, nor would many exhibitors.
 Brooks finally found an independent distributor who released it as an art film, a specialized attraction.
 At the 41st Academy Awards, Brooks won the Academy Award for Best Original Screenplay for the film over fellow writers Stanley Kubrick and John Cassavetes.
 The Producers became a smash underground hit, first on the nationwide college circuit, then in revivals and on home video.
 It premiered to a limited audience in Pittsburgh, Pennsylvania on November 22, 1967, before achieving a wide release in 1968.

-Peter Sellers personally championed the film, paying out of pocket to take out full page ads in Variety and The New York Times.
-Brooks later adapted it into a musical along with his collaborator Thomas Meehan, which was hugely successful on Broadway and received an unprecedented 12 Tony awards.
+Peter Sellers personally championed the film, paying out of pocket to take out full-page ads in Variety and The New York Times.
+Brooks, along with his collaborator Thomas Meehan, later adapted it into a musical, which was hugely successful on Broadway and received an unprecedented 12 Tony awards.
+In 2000, Roger Ebert included The Producers in his canon of Great Movies, and remembered being in an elevator with Brooks and Anne Bancroft shortly after the movie was released: "A woman got on the elevator, recognized him and said, 'I have to tell you, Mr. Brooks, that your movie is vulgar.'
+Brooks smiled benevolently.
+'Lady', he said, 'it rose below vulgarity.'"

+1970–1979: Career stardom

-With the moderate financial success of the film The Producers, Glazier financed Brooks' next film, The Twelve Chairs (1970).
-Loosely based on Ilf and Petrov's 1928 Russian novel of the same name about greedy materialism in post-revolutionary Russia, it stars Ron Moody, Frank Langella and Dom DeLuise as three men individually searching for a fortune in diamonds hidden in a set of 12 antique chairs.
+With the moderate financial success of the film The Producers, Glazier financed Brooks's next film, The Twelve Chairs (1970).
+Loosely based on Ilf and Petrov's 1928 Russian novel of the same name about greedy materialism in post-revolutionary Russia, it stars Ron Moody, Frank Langella, and Dom DeLuise as three men individually searching for a fortune in diamonds hidden in a set of 12 antique chairs.
 Brooks makes a cameo appearance as an alcoholic ex-serf who "yearns for the regular beatings of yesteryear".
 The film was shot in Yugoslavia with a budget of $1.5 million.
 It received poor reviews and was not financially successful.